 Q. Do you ever do features / collabs?

-A. I definitely do.
-If you think I might be feeling your project and would like to commission a guest verse, please email me an mp3 of your track with your verses and the hook already recorded, explaining a bit about what you are looking for me.
-I will get back to you as soon as I can and we can negotiate rates.
+A. Of course.
+If you think I might be feeling your project and would like to commission a guest verse fro me, please email me an mp3 of your track with your verses and the hook already recorded, explaining a bit about what you are looking for me.
+I will get back to you as soon as I can and we can negotiate business stuff.
 Thanks!

 Q. Can my band open for you on your next tour?

-A. I'm all for giving up-and-coming artists a place to showcase their art, but I have so many friends I want to tour with these days that it's unlikely I will be able to take everyone who asks on the road.
-That being said, if you do happen have a draw in your city and want to open for me locally, please get in contact with the venue where I'm playing (I always list this info on my tour page), and ask for the promoter's contact info.
-You can reach out to the promoter and see if they need a "local" (i.e. opener from the town with a built-in fanbase), and the promoter will get in touch with my management and me.
-If it looks like you are doing something interesting and you can promise a certain amount of ticket pre-sales, there's a chance we can add you to the show if there's room.
+A. I'm all for giving up-and-coming artists a place to showcase their work, but I have so many friends I want to tour with these days that it's unlikely I can take everyone who asks me to bring them on tour.
+That being said, if you do happen to have a draw in your city and want to open for me locally, please get in contact with the venue where I'm playing (I always list this info on my tour page), and ask for the promoter's contact info.
+The next step would be to hit up promoter and see if they need a local opener.
+If they do and you can guarantee a draw, there is a chance you'll be added to the show if there's room.
 I

-Then, if you kill it and my fans like you, we could end up doing more shows together down the road, you never know.
-Thank you for your professionalism.
-I get a lot of requests of this nature, going through the promoter is your best bet.
+Once you kill it and if my fans like you, maybe we could end up doing more shows together down the road, you never know.
+Thank you for your professionalism, going through the promoter is your best bet.